rJefferyXie/Chess-Program-with-Minimax-Visualizer/README.md

 **Extra Information**

-My Favorite Feature:
-* You are able to turn on a visualizer to see the AI calculating its move in real time.
-This feature will slow the AI down a lot, so it is not recommended to play a full game with this feature on, it should be used to visually learn how the minimax algorithm works.

 The chess AI can hold its own in most situations, but has no grasp of positional concepts or mid to late game tactics/evaluations.
 The strength of my AI depends on the strength and complexity of my evaluation function, which is currently a very simple evaluation.
 It calculates the material still left on the board (pieces), and then calculates the relative strength of each individual piece based on its position on the board using piece square tables.
 * To learn more, visit https://www.chessprogramming.org/Simplified_Evaluation_Function

-How the Minimax Algorithm Works:
+*My Favorite Feature*
+* You are able to turn on a visualizer to see the AI calculating its move in real time.
+This feature will slow the AI down a lot, so it is not recommended to play a full game with this feature on, it should be used to visually learn how the minimax algorithm works.

+*Minimax Algorithm*
 * In zero-sum games such as chess and checkers where one player winning means that the other player has to lose, the minimax algorithm can be used to create an AI.
 The minimax algorithm calculates the relative strength of each player on the board and returns a number based on its evaluation function.
 The min player (black in chess), makes moves that will make the evaluation of the current board as small as possible, and the max player (white in chess) will make moves that make the evaluation of the current board as big as possible.
-To learn more, visit https://www.chessprogramming.org/Minimax
+  * To learn more, visit https://www.chessprogramming.org/Minimax
 * As you increase the depth, the AI will play better, at the cost of taking exponentially more time to calculate its best move.
   * At a depth of 1, the AI will only calculate the move that immediately betters its current position without thinking about the future repurcussions of its move.
 This means that if the AI is given an opportunity to take a piece, it always will.
 (The AI will prioritize pieces with higher values, ex.
 Capturing Queen > Capturing Knight)
   * At a depth of 2, the AI will calculate its current best move, along with calculating your best move if they make that particular move.
 Calculating the strength of the moves is where the minimax algorithm comes in.
 It tries to minimize the strength of your best response, while also maximizing the strength of its move.
   * At a depth of 3, the AI is able to calculate its position after its current best move, calculate the position after your best move in response, and then assuming you make the best possible move (up to the standards of the eval function), it can also calculate its next best move and position.

+*Alpha Beta Pruning*
-I also implemented Alpha Beta Pruning to optimize the minimax algorithm.
+* I also implemented Alpha Beta Pruning to optimize the minimax algorithm.
 The minimax algorithm is particularly slow when it comes to large games such as chess, because there are so many different moves and positions that can occur and the minimax algorithm needs to search through all of the moves.
 Alpha Beta Pruning keeps track of the best move seen so far, and will cut branches off early when it sees that the move that it is currently evaluating is worse than the current best move.
   * To learn more, visit https://www.chessprogramming.org/Alpha-Beta

-Chess Assets were taken from this free media repository: https://commons.wikimedia.org/wiki/Category:PNG_chess_pieces/Standard_transparent
+Chess Assets were downloaded from this free media repository: https://commons.wikimedia.org/wiki/Category:PNG_chess_pieces/Standard_transparent